Code-Institute-Submissions/lisaloudness-milestone_project_1/README.md

 ### **Frameworks, Libraries & Programs Used**

 - [Bootstrap 5.3] (https://getbootstrap.com/ "Link to Bootsrap homepage")
-  -Boostrap was used to assist with responsiveness and style of website
+  -Bootstrap was used to assist with responsiveness and style of website
 - [Google Fonts](https://fonts.google.com/ "Link to Google Fonts")
   - Google fonts was used to import the fonts "Nunito"and "Roboto"into the style.css file.
 These fonts were used throughout the project.
 - [Font Awesome](https://fontawesome.com/ "Link to FontAwesome")
   - Font Awesome was used to import icons (e.g. social media icons) for UX purposes.
 - [Code Anywhere](https://www.codeanywhere.com/ "Link to Code Anywhere homepage")
-  - Code Anywhere was used for writing code, commiting, and then pushing to GitHub.
+  - Code Anywhere was used for writing code, committing, and then pushing to GitHub.
 - [GitHub](https://github.com/ "Link to GitHub")
   - GitHub was used to store the project after pushing
 - [Balsamiq](https://balsamiq.com/ "Link to Balsamiq homepage")